vhscom/after-dark/README.md

 ## Principia

-> People can't live with change if there's not a changeless core inside them. —Stephen R. Covey, The 7 Habits of Highly Effective People

-Features are great, but not if they arise without reason.
-Let the following principles serve as a guide for change in After Dark.
+Features are great, especially when they're there for a reason.
+Let the following principles serve as a guide for change in the theme.

 Principle | Description
 ---|---